csatuic/cs361-website/docs/homeworks/homework5.md

 Grading will be done automatically using a script.
-We will publish this script after grading has completed; you are responsible for writing your own test cases.
-If you wish, you can share test cases you have written with the class.
+We will publish this script after grading has completed; you are responsible for writing your own test cases. **Publicly sharing valid testing scripts with other students will earn extra credit in the course**.

 ## How to run your program